falkr/ttm4115/pages/unit-modeling.md

 Use **red** for errors, **green** for general comments or recommendations, **yellow** for ambiguous cases.

+Include your commented diagram in a copy of the original document.

-:delivery: Create a PDF from the diagram, and deliver it on Teams with the filename `Rice Farming Team XX comments by Team YY.pdf`.
+:delivery: Deliver your comments on Teams with the filename `Rice Farming Team XX comments by Team YY.docx`.
 Store it under `Files > Unit 1... > Diagrams with Comments`.